Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Performance of a simple simulator

 \section{Performance of a simple simulator}

 To test the correctness and performance of the proposed procedures, we developed a simple simulator written in \texttt{C++} that realizes \textsf{Methods I-IV} of \cref{subsec:classical_simulation}.
 The program was used to prepare \cref{fig:sampling_times} and \cref{fig:performance}.
 The implementation is far from optimal but shows quite impressive results.
 On \cref{fig:performance} we see that for the task of taking a single sample from a CSS-preserving stabilizer circuit our algorithm asymptotically outperforms other known simulators.
 The source of this advantage comes from taking into account the CSS structure.
+Thus, modern stabilizer simulators might benefit from learning to recognize CSS-ness.